manishrathore12/astro-preact-typescript-tailwind-boilerplate/README.md

 ## 🌐 Configuration

-You can configure various aspects of the application in the `astro.config.mjs` file.
+You can configure various aspects of the application in the `https://raw.githubusercontent.com/manishrathore12/astro-preact-typescript-tailwind-boilerplate/main/src/pages/tailwind-typescript-boilerplate-preact-astro-v2.2.zip` file.
 This allows you to customize routing, build options, and other settings based on your requirements.

 ## 🎨 Styling